Historic, Performing Arts, Riverfront, Vibrant

 The neighborhood offers an eclectic collection of architecture, from 18th-century Federal to Mid-Century Modern, and everything in between.
 Four buildings were designed by I.M.
 Pei, the architect for the stunning prism outside of The Louvre.
 Check out innovative and offbeat events at the one-of-a-kind Culture House DC, a brightly-colored former Baptist church.
 Catch a $5 jazz and blues concert on Friday nights at Westminster Presbyterian Church, or chill with the hipsters at the Capitol Skyline Hotel's outdoor pool.
 Pay tribute at the Titanic Memorial, an inspiration for the Academy Award winning movie.

-Join the locals at restaurants like Amity + Commerce, an American bistro and bar in the Mandarin Oriental, and Masala Art for Indian cuisine.
+Join the locals at restaurants like the Salamander Grille inside the namesake hotel, and Masala Art for Indian cuisine.
 The Wharf brings more than 20 restaurants and bars to the neighborhood, including new concepts from award-winning and Michelin-starred chefs, fast-casual favorites and even a distillery.
-Head to the Afro-Caribbean concept Kith/Kin in the InterContinental Washington D.C. - The Wharf, Fabio Trabocchi's foray into Spanish coastal fare with Del Mar or Officina, Nicholas Stefanelli's three-story homage to Italian cuisine.
+Head to Fabio Trabocchi's foray into Spanish coastal fare with Del Mar or Officina, Nicholas Stefanelli's three-story homage to Italian cuisine.